 Instead of pushing products, focus on your real money-maker—labor.
 According to a recent article in Chron, profit margins on parts sales hovers between 20% to 28%, whereas labor profit margins can be anywhere between 50% to 65%.
 Prioritizing the important of routine service labor instead of products will aid in boosting your profit and total revenue.

 Digital Vehicle Inspections

 Digital vehicle inspections can help maximize the average repair orders for each vehicle you service.
 You can up-sell services to customers easier and identify additional labor work all while giving the customer the power to make informed decisions on their vehicle.
-Simply text the digital inspection report to show a full vehicle health status.

 - Evaluating Current Expenses

 Paying bills and expenses tends to become a routine habit, but how often are you evaluating if it's worth the investment.
 How many products or solutions are you paying for that you are not using?
 If there is room to cut expenses, that's more money in your pockets.

 Improving customer service by nurturing the relationships you have with customers is a great way to improve your retention rate.
 Providing consistent and reliable services and repairs help build customer loyalty and keeps them coming back time and time again.